-Students may earn college Credit by Examination under specified conditions, but not all courses can be challenged using Credit by Examination.
-Courses that are eligible for the Credit by Examination process are identified in this catalog by the letter "E" listed in the "grading" designation for the course.
-Meet with a college counselor for more information.
+Students may earn college Credit by Examination under specified conditions, however not all courses can be challenged using Credit by Examination.
+Courses that are eligible for the Credit by Examination process are identified in this catalog.
+Students should meet with a college counselor for more information.

-Students may not earn more than 12 units of Credit by Examination.
+Students may not earn more than 12 units of Credit by Examination, and must have earned a total of 12 EVC units prior to applying for Credit by Exam.
 Students must be registered at Evergreen Valley College at the time they apply and take the examination.
 The appropriate instructional dean must approve an application for credit by examination.
+The \$26 per unit enrollment fee will be charged for credit by exam.